Slivo-fr/TranqRotate/README.md

 **Warning** : if all of your hunters does not use the addon, make sure someone with the addon stay within 45m range of hunters without the addon or you won't be able to register their tranqshot.
 MC and AQ40 tranq encounters might lead to range issues.
 However, I didn't had any complain about this yet  :)

-You can use the reset button in the top bar to reset the rotation state if it do not clear itself.
+You can use the reset button in the top bar to reset the rotation status
-The reset button is also able to resync raid hunters and rotation setup if you need.

 You may adds the `/tranq backup` command to a macro that you can use when you are unable to tranq and you need some help, It will whisper all backup hunters the fail message.